Translation

 martedì, luglio 23, 2024

-Physical concept in Oracle database
+Physical concepts in Oracle database

 In this post I want to share with you two physical concepts that are suitable for Oracle Database.